 There is no single or simple path to becoming a mediator.
 Careers often combine mediation practice, training, and program design in the arenas of government agencies, courts, nonprofits, schools, and private practices.
 Many of those with successful careers in mediation and conflict resolution have applied a variety of strategies to get there.
 In this lively and interactive program, a panel of conflict resolution professionals will share their own career paths and give their candid recommendations for success.
-Participants will have ample opportunities to ask questions.
-Those considering a career in the field of conflict resolution have found this to be an invaluable discussion.
+Participants will have ample opportunities to ask questions and gain helpful insights.

 The forum is led by a panel of experienced mediators with knowledge of developing independent practices and finding employment in the conflict resolution world.